François Bucher: Biography

 Bucher was born in Lausanne, Switzerland, to Alois Bucher and Gabrielle (Zundel) Bucher.
 After attending the Zurich Gymnasium, he obtained his BA in art history in 1941, and continued his studies in Zurich and Rome.
 In 1955 he obtained his PhD from the University of Bern, Switzerland.

 Bucher started his academic career as a lecturer at the University of Bern in 1952.
 In 1953 he emigrated to the United States, where he started as instructor at the University of Minnesota.
-In 1954 he moved to Yale University, where he was appointed assistant professor and befriends Albert Einstein.
+In 1954 he moved to Yale University, where he was appointed assistant professor and befriended Albert Einstein.
 For 1960 to 1962 he worked as associate professor at Brown University, and from 1962 to 1969 as full professor at Princeton University, until he was appointed Professor at the State University of New York in 1969.
 In 1978 he was appointed Professor of Art History at the Florida State University, where he spend the rest of his career.
 After his retirement he was appointed emeritus professor.

 In 1958 Bucher was awarded a Guggenheim Fellowship, and an Institute of Advanced Studies fellowship.